Michigan State vs. Rutgers NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Michigan State has combined with its opponents to put up more than 50.5 points in four of five games this season.
+- Michigan State's games this season have gone over 50.5 points four of five times.

-- Rutgers and its opponents have combined to score more than 50.5 points in two games this season.
+- Rutgers' games have gone over 50.5 points in two opportunities this season.

-- Saturday's total is 17.1 points lower than the two team's combined 67.6 points per game average.
+- The two teams combine to score 67.6 points per game, 17.1 more than the total in this contest.

-- The 41.8 combined points per game that these two squads have allowed this season are 8.7 fewer than the 50.5 total in this contest.
+- This contest's over/under is 8.7 points greater than the 41.8 these two squads combine to allow per game this season.

-- The average total in Spartans games this season is 55.1, 4.6 points above Saturday's total of 50.5.
+- Spartans games this season feature an average total of 55.1 points, a number 4.6 points higher than Saturday's over/under.

-- The 50.5-point over/under for this game is 0.5 points below the 51.0 points per game average total in Scarlet Knights games this season.
+- The 51.0 PPG average total in Scarlet Knights games this season is 0.5 points more than this game's over/under.

 Michigan State Stats and Trends

-- The Spartans have been favored by 5 points or more two times this season and covered the spread in one of them.
+- The Spartans have covered the spread once this season when favored by 5.5 points or more (in two chances).

-- Michigan State's games this year have hit the over on three of five set point totals (60%).
+- Michigan State's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

-- Michigan State is 3-1-1 against the spread and 5-0 overall this season when the team puts up more than 21.2 points.
+- Michigan State is 3-1-1 against the spread and 5-0 overall in games when it scores more than 21.2 points.

-- The Spartans have turned the ball over three times this season, five fewer than the Scarlet Knights have forced (8).
+- This year, the Spartans have three turnovers, five fewer than the Scarlet Knights have takeaways (8).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.